-- 1. Administrative Services (Secondment) Agreement.
-This is the arrangement whereby the City charges the CRA for staff time.
-With the wind-down of the contract with RE|Solutions, LLC (RES) as Development Manager, post-closure tasks such as overseeing the O&M contractor and providing regular reports to the environmental regulators will be best performed by CRA (City) staff and not contractors as City staff are generally less expensive than contractors.
-This would include absorbing the onsite secretary as a Senior Clerk and adding three new positions: (1) an Administrative Analyst to work on day-to-day contracting issues; (2) an Environmental Engineer to work with the on-site manager, O&M contractor, and Environmental Advisor on permits and regulatory issues related to the landfill systems; and (3) a Development Manager to oversee the broad range of real-estate, contractual, and regulatory responsibilities of the Authority. - 2.
-CRA Travel.
-Most previous travel has been to Sacramento for CPCFA/CALReUSE meetings; because of the pandemic there was no travel in the past year but there could be scheduled for this year, once the State returns to in-person meetings. - 3.
+1. Administrative Services (Secondment) Agreement.
+This is the arrangement whereby the City charges the CRA for staff time and is significantly different than what was proposed last year.
+In 2023, the CRA anticipated the wind-down of the contract with RE|Solutions, LLC (RES) as Development Manager, with post-closure tasks such as overseeing the O&M contractor and providing regular reports to the environmental regulators to be performed by CRA (City) staff.
+This would have included absorbing the onsite secretary as a Senior Clerk and adding three new positions: (1) an Administrative Analyst to work on day-to-day contractor, and Environmental Advisor on permits and regulatory issues related to the landfill systems; and (3) a Development Manager to oversee the broad range of real-estate, contractual, and regulatory responsibilities of the Authority.

+However, most of the administrative and now the O&M tasks will be performed by RES, so there is no longer a need to create additional CRA/City positions to undertake the work.

+- 2. CRA Travel.
+Most previous travel has been to Sacramento for CPCFA/CALReUSE meetings; because of the pandemic there was no travel in the past year but there could be scheduled for this year, once the State returns to in-person meetings.
+There could be a small amount of travel associated with one or more of the development agreements on the Site, too. - 3.
 Project Management/On-Site Management.
-The On-Site Development Manager on the site, includes the O&M work (now under contract with WSP-Golder USA, Inc.).
-The contract with RES is now winding down, and the line item is included in General Administration for the hourly services portion of the contract.
-The remainder of the Site Management and O&M work is included separately in other sections as over the next year the work will be performed by RES, CRA staff, or other contractors as the transition occurs.
+The On-Site Development Manager on the site includes overseeing the O&M work (now under contract with WSP-Golder USA, Inc., which contract is ending), plus all the site coordination among and between the private developers and the CRA.
+An example of this site coordination is air quality/dust monitoring and noise & vibration monitoring, which will be performed by the CRA during the construction but billed back to the developers on a pro rata basis.
+Neither is really an O&M activity so shouldn't fall under the fixed price O&M contract, and instead belong under "Site Management."
+The Site Management contract with RES is included in General Administration for the hourly services portion of the contract.
+The remainder of the Site Management and O&M work is included separately in other sections as over the next year the work will be performed by RES and its subcontractors.
 These represent different costs for different portions of the contract.